balusulapalemsaikoushik/quizzable/README.md

-# quizzical
+# quizzable
-`quizzical` provides an easy-to-implement interface to build a framework for educational quiz apps built on top of Python.
-The `quizzical` library contains functions for the generation of quizzes consisting of MCQ, FRQ, True-or-false, or Matching questions, allowing you to build educational apps that leverage the power of Python with great ease.
+`quizzable` provides an easy-to-implement interface to build a framework for educational quiz apps built on top of Python.
+The `quizzable` library contains functions for the generation of quizzes consisting of MCQ, FRQ, True-or-false, or Matching questions, allowing you to build educational apps that leverage the power of Python with great ease.
 Learn more in the documentation below.

 ## Table of Contents
 * [Classes](#classes)